THATeXPerience2001/Satchel-Two/README.md

 ## Making checking your homework...
 Slightly less infuriating!

 ### CLI Status: Release 1.3
-### GUI Status: Release Candidate 1 Now out!
+### GUI Status: Release Candidate 2 in progress.

 ## Software requirements
 - An active Satchel:One account
 - Python 3.13.5 (Installed to PATH and NOT MS STORE)
 - Windows 10 or higher
-- MacOS High Sierra or higher
+- MacOS X 10.15 Catalina or higher
 - Linux of some kind

 ## Hardware requirements
-- Intel Pentium "Prescott" or newer*
-- AMD Opteron 64 SledgeHammer or newer*
+- Any 64-Bit CPU made in the last decade.
-- 512MB RAM**
+- 512MB RAM
-- 2GB Free Space
+- 1GB Free Space
-- 1280 x 720 resolution or greater
+- 1920 x 1080 screen resolution or greater

 ## Running the program